rajathans/atom-clap/README.md

 # Clap

 Save and load the file you were working on git branch-wise.
+Supports one project folder as of now.

 ## How to get it?
 - Open terminal and type `apm install clap` Or